-The tourist office in Sainte-Mère-Eglise, the first town liberated from the Germans, sells the flag for eight euros.
+The tourist office in Sainte-Mère-Eglise, the first town liberated from the Germans, sells the flag for eight euros, mostly for people who wish to place one on a grave.
 Sainte-Mère-Eglise and Utah Beach both have large D-Day museums with tanks and landing vessels and airplanes.
-Sainte-Mère-Eglise will be hosting the presentation of the teams tonight, two days before The Tour commences seventy-five miles away at Mont St. Michel.
-This grand spectacles that will be telecast nationally will take place outdoors in a large park beside its cathedral.
+Sainte-Mère-Eglise will host the presentation of the teams tonight, two days before The Tour commences seventy-five miles away at Mont St. Michel.
+This grand spectacle, that will be telecast nationally, will take place outdoors in a large park beside its cathedral.
 The cathedral is noted for snagging an American who parachuted in the night before the landings on the beaches began.

 Despite the deference to America, French nationalism still reigns supreme, especially this month as France hosts the European soccer cup.
 The Tour route is not only bicycle-themed, but French as well

-Though the Eiffel Tower is the paramount icon of France, and the most recognized symbol in the world, the French have a strong identity with the Arc de Triomphe on the Champs Elysées as well.
+Though the Eiffel Tower is the paramount icon of France, and the most recognized symbol in the world, the French have a strong affinity for the Arc de Triomphe on the Champs Elysées as well.

 The Champs-Elyées itself holds a dear spot with the French, as featured in a painting for The Tour on a shop window in Le Haye Du Puits on the Stage Two route.